Where to Run

 Time to drive from Coffs Harbour: 15 minutes

-Highlight: Simple route providing great views at the top
+Highlight: Simple route up an iconic mountain providing great views

-Description: Mt Coramba is a distinctive peak that provides a challenging climb to an unofficial lookout at a phone tower with great views in multiple directions.
-Starting at the junction of Central Bucca Road, this route follows the main Mt Coramba Forest Road in a long continuous climb to the top.
-Whilst not a particularly technical route it is great way to add some elevation in your training without worrying about navigating.
-Return same way.
+Description: Mt Coramba is one of the most distinctive peaks in Coffs Harbour that provides a challenging climb to an unofficial lookout at a phone tower with great views in multiple directions.
+This route follows the main Mt Coramba Forest Road out and back in a long continuous climb to the top of the mountain.
+Whilst not a particularly technical route, it is great way to add some elevation in your training without worrying about navigating.

-For those seeking more adventure or elevation, there are other ways up Mt Coramba besides the main forest road such Cyclone Trail, Morbid Trail, Commando Trail, Rocky Trail and other steep 4WD tracks.
-Many of these are 10/10 difficulty.
+For those seeking more adventure or elevation, there are other ways up Mt Coramba besides the main forest road such as Cyclone Trail, Morbid Trail, Commando Trail, Rocky Trail and other steep 4WD tracks (10/10 difficulty)

 #11 Battery Falls